RebelToolbox/RebelDocumentation/tutorials/animation/cutout_animation.rst

 between all of them.

 You may notice that an extra bone is created when connecting the hip and torso.
-Godot has connected the hip node to the scene root with a bone, and we don't want that.
+Rebel Engine has connected the hip node to the scene root with a bone, and we don't want that.
 To fix this, select the root and hip node, open the Skeleton menu, click ``clear bones``.